resbazSQL/lc-webscraping/_episodes/01-introduction.md

 >
 > While exploring pages before scraping, it's very important to be able to see "underneath the underneath."
 We live in an age where pages change before our very eyes, sometimes even as a result of our clicking on them.
 Before we go into scraping, we need to become comfortable with the browser's document inspector.
 All major browsers have a live inspector these days that is far more powerful than the old tool called "view source."
 >
 > Let us visit the [Members of the Australian Parliment](https://www.aph.gov.au/Senators_and_Members/Parliamentarian_Search_Results?q=&mem=1&par=-1&gen=0&ps=0) site.
 [Backup link: https://perma.cc/8ATF-RT3Q](https://perma.cc/8ATF-RT3Q).
-We want to find the social media html for the top 5 listed members.
+We want to find the social media HTML for the top 5 listed members.
 >
 > First, we need to make sure that this information isn't trivially available by other means.
 Let us see if this list of members is available on [data.gov.au](https://data.gov.au).
 >